 But Australia is so much more than that.
 I had no idea how European Sydney was.
 It was (and still is I’m sure) a cosmopolitan, continental, and modern city, young and vibrant, but in the most exotic setting I had ever visited.
 It was normal to walk down the residential streets and be greeted by a cockatoo or kookaburra, or see little gecko lizards scurrying by.
-Going out for cappucino was a daily ritual (cappuccinos, iced coffees, espressos, etc hadn’t even entered the everyday Canadian vocabulary yet) The beaches were topless, gum trees (which look like deciduous trees with lovely leaves) kept their leaves, even when covered with snow in the winter, and the architecture was the most lovely nod to the past: Victorian/Federation styles of intricate wrought iron railings and balconies paired with tudor stucco, and the clay tiles of warmer climates made me wish for a home in Woolwich or Lane Cove.
+Going out for cappuccino was a daily ritual (cappuccinos, iced coffees, espressos, etc hadn’t even entered the everyday Canadian vocabulary yet, at least not beyond the Italian men’s clubs of Little Italy) The beaches were topless, gum trees (which look like deciduous trees with lovely leaves) kept their leaves, even when covered with snow in the winter, and the architecture was the most lovely nod to the past: Victorian/Federation styles of intricate wrought iron railings and balconies paired with tudor stucco, and the clay tiles of warmer climates made me wish for a home in Woolwich or Lane Cove.
 The jasmine could almost make you drunk with its heady fragrance when the summer sun beat down on the bushes, and the jacaranda and wisteria were so ethereal and romantic in their beauty.
 Yes, I was enamoured by this world.

 And then one day, my roommate and I joined a few others for a day of hanging out at Manly Beach.
 Think of it as Venice Beach, or any of the fun-loving beaches along the east coast: the Jersey Shore, Myrtle Beach, Cocoa Beach etc. After a great time wandering the boardwalk and taking in the sights, and goofing around, we went to grab a bite to eat.
 Someone suggested Thai.
 I was totally intrigued, as this was a new flavour palate for me.
 Australia is definitely influenced by all the Asian lands, with the close proximity and all.
 We all crowded around a table, and they ordered beef and chicken satay sticks, dipping sauce, and I’m sure other dishes as well.
 I don’t remember them, because all I can remember from that meal, was the dipping sauce!!
 What a fantastical blend of flavours hit my mouth!
 Hot, sweet, spicy, warm.
 I couldn’t get enough of it.
 I can’t tell you how many times I made sure we went back to that cafe before I returned to Canada.